 In fact, those with type 1 diabetes have a higher risk of Graves’ disease – a hyperthyroid condition.
 On the other hand, those with type 2 have a higher risk of an underactive thyroid.

-Nevertheless, both types of thyroid disorder are present in both types of this disease.
+Nevertheless, both types of thyroid disorders are present in both types of this disease.

 Here are the most common warning signs of an underactive thyroid: